Abraham in Islam: Suhuf

 The Quran refers to certain Scrolls of Abraham.
 All Muslim scholars have generally agreed that no scrolls of Abraham survive, and therefore this is a reference to a lost body of scripture.
 The Scrolls of Abraham are understood by Muslims to refer to certain revelations Abraham received, which he would have then transmitted to writing.
 The exact contents of the revelation are not described in the Qur'an.

-The 87th chapter of the Quran, Surat al-Ala, concludes by saying the subject matter of the sura has been in the earlier scriptures of Abraham and Moses.
-It is slightly indicative of what were in the previous scriptures, according to Islam:Surat an-Najm mentions some more subject matters of the earlier scriptures of Abraham and Musa (Moses):
+The 87th chapter of the Quran, Surah al-Ala, concludes by saying the subject matter of the sura has been in the earlier scriptures of Abraham and Moses.
+It is slightly indicative of what were in the previous scriptures, according to Islam:

+Surah an-Najm mentions some more subject matters of the earlier scriptures of Abraham and Musa (Moses):

 Yet some scholars suggested it to be a reference to the Sefer Yetzirah, as Jewish tradition generally ascribed its authorship to Abraham.
 Other scholars, however, wrote of a certain Testament of Abraham, which they explained was available at the time of Muhammad.

 The Quran contains numerous references to Abraham, his life, prayers, and traditions and has a dedicated chapter named Ibrahim.
-On a relevant note, sura al-Kahf was revealed as an answer from God to the Jews who inquired of Muhammad about past events.
-Here God directly instructed Muhammad in sura Al-Kahf, not to consult the Jews for verifying the three stories about which they inquired.
+On a relevant note, surah al-Kahf was revealed as an answer from God to the Jews who inquired of Muhammad about past events.
+Here God directly instructed Muhammad in surah Al-Kahf, not to consult the Jews for verifying the three stories about which they inquired.

 The reason being God declaring He Himself is relating what needs to be verified in another verse of al-Kahf:

 Regarding consultation with the People of the Book, it is also narrated by Abu Hurairah in hadith:

 Therefore, relating to any ascription of the Scrolls of Abraham by the people of the book is not required.